 Christmas is a lovely time of year.
 We get holidays, get to spend time with friends and family and get to eat delicious food.
-But unfortunately a bunch of us also get stressed.
+But unfortunately, a bunch of us also get stressed.
 From buying presents to decorating the house, cooking food and then cleaning it all up after, there is a lot going on.
-All of this takes up precious time we should be spending with our loved ones and in the mean time, produces huge amounts of waste.
+All of this takes up precious time we should be spending with our loved ones and in the meantime, produces huge amounts of waste.
 Check out my complete guide to zero waste living for the ultimate introduction to waste and why it’s an issue.

 Let’s look at the waste produced in the UK from Christmas alone in 2006:

 - More than a billion Christmas cards (17 for every man, woman and child) delivered.
 That’s enough to stretch around the world five times.